ibm-cloud-docs/account/manageorg.md

 # Updating orgs and spaces
 {: #orgupdates}

-As an {{site.data.keyword.Bluemix}} account owner or organization manager, you can perform management tasks at the organization level and the space level.
-These tasks include renaming an organization or space, assigning or updating Cloud Foundry users roles, managing domains, and viewing organization quota details.
+As an {{site.data.keyword.Bluemix}} account owner or Cloud Foundry organization manager, you can perform management tasks at the org level and the space level.
+These tasks include renaming an org or space, assigning or updating Cloud Foundry users' roles, managing domains, and viewing org quota details.
 {:shortdesc}

 Go to **Manage > Account**, and select **Cloud Foundry orgs**.